 You'll end up with a disk image that you can write to flash.
 Follow the image installation instructions for further guidance.

 flashrd can also write directly to a disk.
 Whatever geometry the device shows up as will be used for the disklabel this way.
-Growimg gives you control over geometry, but that shouldn't really matter these days.
+This tends to be a bit slower than first creating a disk image and transferring it with growimg (the above instructions).